 - Project description questions.
 All applicants must answer the first five project description questions.
-Applicants who wish to be considered for the Osmundsen Initiative must also answer the sixth question.
 All responses should be carefully prepared.
 Applicants are advised to read the questions and instructions as they develop their answers.

 - A resubmission statement if the current application is a resubmission of a previously declined application.

 - A bibliography relevant to your proposed project

 - A curriculum vitae for the applicant and supervisor

 - Please note that copies of research permits and permissions are not required at the application stage.
 If an application is successful, the Foundation will request copies of the relevant permits at that time.
 Grant funds will not be released to a grantee until the Foundation has received copies of all relevant permits.

 (For more information about how to list your permits click here)

 - Before submitting your application, please read the information on US tax issues applicable to all grantees Click here for more information.

 - Non-US citizens should read the information on US visa requirements for Non-US citizens who are present or coming to the United States as part of their research project Click here for more information.

 - Successful applicants are required to comply with all US laws.
 This includes, but is not limited to, regulations governed by the US Department of Treasury Office of Foreign Asset Control (OFAC).
 OFAC administers US Government sanction programs and regulations pertaining to the Specially Designated Nationals List (SDN List).
 Please consult the US Department Treasury website for more information on US Government sanction programs and the SDN List at www.ustreas.gov/offices/enforcement/ofac